JPvRiel/docker-rsyslog/README.md

 Why not the official image?

 This project was started in 2017.
 About a year later, an upstream [official rsyslog impages](https://hub.docker.com/u/rsyslog/) project started which will likely be better maintained and hopefully cover similar use cases.
-However, at the time of the last update to this readme (Oct 2020):
+However, at the time of the last update to this readme (June 2021):

-- [rsyslog/syslog_appliance_alpine
-](https://hub.docker.com/r/rsyslog/syslog_appliance_alpine) states: "Note: currently this is in BETA state".
+- [rsyslog/syslog_appliance_alpine](https://hub.docker.com/r/rsyslog/syslog_appliance_alpine) states: "Note: currently this is in BETA state".
 - [Using Rsyslog Docker Containers](https://www.rsyslog.com/doc/master/installation/rsyslog_docker.html) still has the development warning notice.
+- [github: rsyslog / rsyslog-docker](https://github.com/rsyslog/rsyslog-docker) warns "a playground for rsyslog docker tasks - nothing production yet".
 - The [alpine: add kafka module](https://github.com/rsyslog/rsyslog-docker/issues/6) issue was still open.
 - [rsyslog.conf.d](https://github.com/rsyslog/rsyslog-docker/tree/master/appliance/alpine/rsyslog.conf.d) only provided limited bundled config use-cases such as logging to file or a cloud logging provider (sematext), but not Kafka.